projectcontour/helm-charts/charts/contour/README.md

 #### Prometheus requirements

 It is necessary to have a working installation of Prometheus or Prometheus Operator for the integration to work.
-Install the [Bitnami Prometheus helm chart](https://github.com/bitnami/charts/tree/main/bitnami/prometheus) or the [Bitnami Kube Prometheus helm chart](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) to easily have a working Prometheus in your cluster.

 #### Integration with Prometheus Operator